 Blisters, the bane of every hiker’s existence, are caused by the skin being stretched back and forth with each step.
 This stretching (called shear) can become excessive when you’re trekking long distances and working up a sweat.
-Plus, there’s the added pressure from carrying your pack and the up and down terrain of the trail.
+Plus, there’s the added pressure from carrying your pack and the undulating terrain of the trail.

 With that in mind, let’s take a look at all of our top tips for staying blister-free on your next hike.